WinterSnowfall/wookiee_broadcaster/README.md

 ### Can I reuse this code or "borrow" it?

 Reuse it, change it, print it or write it on your living room walls if that brings you any sort of joy.
 In short, do whatever you want with it.
-If you need to put a name on this type of ultimate freedom type of license, I guess we can call it: http://www.wtfpl.net
+If you need to put a name on this ultimate freedom type of license, I guess we can call it: http://www.wtfpl.net